Skip to main content

 Commission Vice Chair Lee Beyer

-Beyer retired as Chairman of the PUC in 2010 after serving for nine years.
-During his time on the PUC, Beyer also served on the Oregon Global Warming Commission and the Governor's Energy Planning Council.
-In his professional capacity, Chairman Beyer also served as Vice-Chairman of National Association of Regulatory Utility Commissioners (NARUC) Electricity Committee, as a member on the NARUC Critical Infrastructure Committee and Climate Change Task Force and as a member of the national Electric Power Research Institute's Advisory Council and as a Director of the Western Electricity Coordinating Council, Inc.
+Beyer retired as Chairman of the PUC in 2010 after serving for nine years, during which he also served on the Oregon Global Warming Commission and the Governor's Energy Planning Council.
+Beyer also served as Vice-Chairman of the National Association of Regulatory Utility Commissioners (NARUC) Electricity Committee, as a member of the NARUC Critical Infrastructure Committee and Climate Change Task Force and of the national Electric Power Research Institute's Advisory Council, and as a Director of the Western Electricity Coordinating Council, Inc.

-Prior to his appointment to the PUC, Senator Beyer worked professionally for over 25 years in business and industrial development.
-Prior to his legislative service Beyer served 6 years on the Springfield City Council.
-Outside of government, Beyer has also served on a wide variety of state, community, and private boards and committees.
+Prior to his appointment to the PUC, Beyer worked professionally for over 25 years in business and industrial development and served for six years on the Springfield City Council.
+Outside of government, Beyer has participated in a wide variety of state, community, and private boards and committees.
 Beyer and his spouse, former State Representative Terry Beyer, have three grown children and have lived in Springfield for over 50 years.

 Commission Term